 Today is January 1 and the Navigate the Chaos to consider is “How often do you think about your distractions?”
-Your ability to grow personally and professionally requires an understanding of what distracts you.
+Navigating the chaos and practicing the art of living well requires an understanding of your relationship with distractions.
 As you begin another year and set resolutions, consider reflecting upon how you use time and grasp a better understanding of your distractions.
 The word distraction is derived from distract which traces its etymology back to the Latin verbs distrahere, from dis- ‘apart’ + trahere ‘to draw, drag.’
 What drags you away from what you want to do or should be doing?
-As you reflect upon today’s question, keep in mind that “People experience distractions differently” as Diana Kwon noted in a July 16, 2015 Scientific American article.
+As you reflect upon today’s question, keep in mind that “People experience distractions differently” as Diana Kwon noted in a July 16, 2015, Scientific American article.

 Have you thought about these two observations?
 Let us reflect upon Bruyère’s observation about those who complain the most are the ones who mismanage their time.
 How much do you complain about your lack of time?
 Has complaining benefited your life in some way?
 Has it changed your ability to do more?
-Now let us ponder Brown’s observation that everyone, from Jefferson to Einstein, has just 24 hours in a day.
+When he us ponder Brown’s observation have you told yourself you are the only person who lacks enough time?
 Have you ever thought about this?
 Anyone that has ever accomplished anything, regardless of its significance, had the same 24 hours in a day that you did.
 How you value your time, how you spend your time, and how often you manage your distractions reveals quite a bit about your character and your ability to navigate the chaos.

 Generally, there are two types of distractions: negative and positive.
 Negative distractions can range from deadly, like texting while driving, to the more mundane, watching too much television.
 In short, negative distractions often prohibit people from living a safe and fulfilling life.
 Trying to finish college, lose weight, or find a new job?
 Do yourself a favor and track how much time you spend on social media, watching television, traveling to concerts, or hanging out with your friends.
 Due to on-demand television and the availability of shows on phones and tablets, a new phrase has recently entered the entertainment industry – binge watching.
 Binge-watching television, defined as watching two or more consecutive episodes of a show, at least once a week is now prevalent among many American adults.